If websites are essentially online versions of physical stores, a pillar content strategy is a way of building a strong foundation for your store.

 Creating a pillar content strategy is no small feat.
 It is a demanding task that requires a lot of time, patience, and research.
 If you’re running short on time but still want to create and execute a pillar page content strategy, the Topic Cluster Generator by Scalenut is here to help.

-Through this tool, you can easily find high-volume keywords that can become the basis of topics for your pillar page content strategy.
+Through this tool, you can easily find high-volume keywords that can become the basis of topics for your pillar content strategy.
 Simply enter the target keyword and location, and our tool will quickly provide a list of related keywords for your use.

 With the free template mentioned above and the Scalenut topic cluster generator tool, you will be well on your way to creating some awesome content with your pillar content strategy.